 Both rooms held nothing more than various voodoo shrines and voodoo artifacts on the wall, with zero information or context.
 There were shrines in the narrow hallway as well, all appearing to be active shrines.
 They were littered with everything, including: photographs, money (cash and coins), cigarettes, playing cards, beer, candles, I.D.s, beads, small bottles of alcohol, bones, clothing, hair-ties, buttons, bottles of medicine like antacid and Tylenol, jewelry, Chapstick and other makeup, flowers, lotions, baskets, hand sanitizer, perfume, skulls, various forms of Jesus, voodoo dolls, crosses, the virgin Mary, keys, and much.. much…more…We spent only roughly 15 minutes in the museum, and that was more than enough time.

 As we walked up, I noticed a long line to get in and people at the gate filtering in tourists.
-I asked a random guide if you needed to be in a tour to get in, and it was at that moment that disappointment washed over me like a black wave.
-Since the cemetery closed in less than an hour, it was by far too late to book a tour, and this was our last day of visiting the FQ.
-I had no choice but to cut my losses, learn my lesson (google EVERYTHING when visiting a new city), and make sure I return in this lifetime to visit it.
+I asked a random guide if you needed to be in a tour to get in, he said “yes”, and it was at that moment that disappointment washed over me like a black wave.
+Since the cemetery closed in less than an hour, it was far too late to book a tour, and this was our last day of visiting the FQ.
+I had no choice but to cut my losses, learn my lesson (google EVERYTHING!!!
+Or read travel blogs 🤪), and make sure I return in this lifetime to visit it.

 After pouting for a few minutes over the cemetery, we moved on to the heart of the FQ, and to Saint Louis Cathedral.